(Ships Free via USPS First Class or Media mail)

 How long have you been a bodywork practitioner?
 What made you decide to enter the profession?

-What advice would you give to some one who is considering becoming a bodywork practitioner?
-To someone who is planning to specialize in seated chair massage and start a business?
+What advice would you give to someone who is considering becoming a bodywork practitioner?

 What is the most rewarding aspect of your work?

 What do you think is your most distinctive characteristic as a bodywork practitioner?
-In other words, what do you bring to the client's experience that sets you apart from your competitors?
+In other words, what do you bring to the client's experience that sets you apart from other massage therapists?